HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 So there is no problem with our code but we still need to make a cast to a char to indicate to compiler that we are aware of what we are doing.

 **5.23**
 The loop will in each iteration divide the variable "decimal" by 16.
 The result will be truncated since this is how integer division works in Java.
-The execution stops when decimal is 0.
+The execution stops when "decimal" is 0.

 Assume that "decimal" starts at 245:
 ```